XyLe-GBP/ATRACTool-Reloaded/README.md

 This application does not support x86 (32 bit).
 (If you need x86 for some reason, please build it from the C# source code)

+**Contact**

+Please report bugs, feature requests, or other inquiries via issues in this repository, direct messages on X, or the contact form on our website.
+(For quick responses, we recommend X.)

 ## License